 The waste paint and packaging is stored at the collection point ready for Paintback to pick it up.

-Since launching in May 2016, Paintback has collected and treated over 6 million kilograms of paint and packaging.
+With more than 165 drop-off locations across Australia, Paintback has collected and treated over 45 million kilograms of unwanted paint and packaging.